 RNA binding proteins (RBPs) have been reported to play essential roles during both co- and post-transcriptional regulation7-9.
-They have been reported to bind to thousands of genes to govern the fate of transcribed genes in the cell through multiple processes, including splicing, cleavage and polyadenylation, RNA editing, localization, stability, and translation10-14.
-Recently, many efforts have been made to complete these post- or co-transcriptional regulomes by synthesizing public RBP binding profiles15-18.
-However, such data are usually from heterogeneous experiments with different profiling sensitivity, including HITS-CLIP, par-CLIP, and iCLIP experiments.
-Also, these databases may suffer from non-uniform quality control effects, e.g. lack of replicates in each experiment.
-Since 2016, the ENCODE community started to release large-scale RBP profiling data from enhanced CLIP (eCLIP) experiments19.
-It not only provides improved specificity in defining binding sites for RBPs with single nucleotide resolution, but also uniformly processed data with strict quality control.
+They bind to thousands of genes in the cell through multiple processes, including splicing, cleavage and polyadenylation, RNA editing, localization, stability, and translation10-14.
+Recently, many efforts have been made to complete these post- or co-transcriptional regulome by synthesizing public RBP binding profiles15-18.
+However, such data are usually from heterogeneous experiments with different profiling sensitivities, including HITS-CLIP, par-CLIP, and iCLIP experiments, and the peak number of the same protein sometimes varies by several orders.
+Moreover, these databases may suffer from lack of experiment quality control, e.g. lack of replicates.
+Since 2016, the ENCODE consortium started to release large-scale enhanced CLIP (eCLIP) experiments for hundreds of RBPs19.
+It provides high-quality RBP binding profiles with strict quality control and uniform peak calling to accurately catalogue the RBP regulome at a single nucleotide resolution.

-#/*== JZ2MG: should we add so much result part in the introduction, sounds like a little repetitive with the ==*/

-In this paper, we collected the full catalogue of eCLIP experiments from ENCODE to build a comprehensive RNA regulome to annotate the functional regions after the transcription process.
-It contains the binding profiles of 112 RBPs from 318 eCLIP experiments, providing an unprecedented opportunity for us to annotate variants.
-By combining eCLIP data with population genetics data from large sequencing cohorts, like the 1000 Genomes Project, we were able to propose a scoring system that considers the annotation, network, and motif disruption events to evaluate the functional consequence of mutations20-23.
-By applying our scoring system on both somatic and germline variants from disease genomes, we demonstrate that our scoring scheme is able to pinpoint the disease associated variants.
-We further built up RNA regulatory networks by linking RBPs to their respective gene targets and quantify the regulatory potential on disease-specific gene expression patterns in multiple cancer types through a regression scheme.
-Application of our scheme on the full catalog of TCGA data indicates that novel RNA regulators, such as BCCIP, significantly drive tumor specific gene expressions in multiple cancer types.
-We implemented our Post-transcriptional regulome Annotation, Scoring, and PriORitization Tool for RNA binding proteins into a software for community use (pasport.gersteinlab.org).
+In this paper, we collected the full catalogue of 318 eCLIP experiments for 112 RBPs from ENCODE to construct a comprehensive RBP regulome to for post-transcriptional regulation annotations.
+By combining polymorphism data from large sequencing cohorts, like the 1000 Genomes Project, we demonstrated that 88 and 94 percent of RBPs showed significant enrichment of rare variants in coding and noncoding regions respectively.
+It strongly indicates the purifying selection of the RBP regulome.
+Furthermore, we proposed a top-down scheme, named RAD (RNA BinDing Protein regulome), to investigate the variant functional impact in such regions.
+RAD first combines the regulator, element, and nucleotide level effects to provide a baseline functional impact score for each variant.
+Then it allows tissue- or disease-specific inputs to incorporate features likes differential expression, somatic mutation, and pre-knowledge of genes to highlight relevant variants.
+By applying our scoring scheme on both somatic and germline variants from disease genomes, we demonstrate that RAD is able to pinpoint disease associated variants missed by other methods.
+Finally, we implemented our RAD annotation and prioritization scheme into a software for community use (rad.gersteinlab.org).

 2 Results

-2.1 Establishing RNA regulomes through integration of hundreds of eCLIP experiments from ENCODE
+2.1 Establishing RBP regulomes through integration 318 eCLIP experiments from ENCODE

-2.1.1 Summary of the RBP binding profiles

-Here we collected 318 eCLIP experiments for 112 distinct RBPs from ENCODE to fully explore the human RNA regulome.
+Here we collected 318 eCLIP experiments for 112 distinct RBPs from ENCODE to fully explore the human RBP regulome.
 These RBPs are known to play various roles in post-transcriptional regulation, including splicing, RNA localization, transportation and decay, and translation.
 Many RBPs play more than one role in the cell (Supplementary Figure S1, JL).